Agda

 Bindings #

-• <leader>l loads and type-checks the buffer;
+• <leader>al loads and type-checks the buffer;

-• <leader>r refines the goal;
+• <leader>ar refines the goal;

-• <leader>d performs a case distinction/split;
+• <leader>ad performs a case distinction/split;

-• <leader>, shows goal type and context;
+• <leader>a, shows goal type and context;

-• <leader>. shows inferred type of hole contents;
+• <leader>a. shows inferred type of hole contents;

-• <leader>n solves constraints;
+• <leader>an solves constraints;

-• <leader>a performs an automatic proof search;
+• <leader>aa performs an automatic proof search;

-• gd goes to definition;
+• <leader>ag goes to definition;

 • [/ jumps to previous goal;